 P5+experimental 3D printing

-work team: Tommaso Casucci, Michele Semeghini
+team: Tommaso Casucci, Michele Semeghini

 The produced objects try to combine the potential offered from generative strategies in the exploration of non-standard deposition processes and the capacity of plastic threads to self-organize in curly geometries once extruded from the 3D printer.

-. extrusion quantity
+. extrusion amount

-. extrusion velocity
+. extrusion speed

 . nozzle distance from the deposition plate

 . material type

 Once a comprehensive catalogue of variations was completed, some of the observed behaviours were reproduced in a series of more complex formations where the values of one or more parameters were varied according to different design purposes to modulate structural, aesthetical or performative qualities in the final objects.

 A short selection of 3D printed samples and screenshots from the Processing application is reported below: